vincenzomadaghiele/RL-impro/README.md

 ### Making a custom synth in PD
 Create a PD synthesizer with a given number of synthesis parameters.
 The synthesizer is a PD abstraction called `synth.pd`.
 The abstraction has only one input: a list of synthesis parameters as floating points betwwen 0 and 1.
 The synthesizer outputs sound according to the given list of parameters.
-The file `synth.pd` should be saved in the directory `./00_synths/<synth name>/synth.pd`. `<synth name>` will be the name you assign to your custom synthesizer.
+The file `synth.pd` should be saved in the directory `./00_synths/<synth-name>/synth.pd`. `<synth-name>` will be the name you assign to your custom synthesizer.
 In the same directory, copy the PD scripts `live.pd`, `live-analysis.pd` and `record.pd` from the other synthesizers in `./00_synths`.

-### Generate lookup table for a custom synth
+### Generating the lookup table for a custom synth
 The script `00_synths/compute-lookup.py` computes the lookup table of the synth.
 This code generates and records sound from the PD synth you chose by iterating through its parameters at equal intervals.
-The recorded sounds are then analysed using the Flucoma descriptors in PD and saved as .txt files in the directory `00_synths/<synth name>/features`.
-The .txt are then combined in the `00_synths/<synth name>/lookup_table.csv` file.
+The recorded sounds are then analysed using the Flucoma descriptors in PD and saved as .txt files in the directory `00_synths/<synth-name>/features`.
+The .txt are then combined in the `00_synths/<synth-name>/lookup_table.csv` file.
 An example of the command to run is:
 ```
 cd 00_synths
-python3 compute-lookup.py --SYNTH_NAME <synth name> --N_params <number of synthesis parameters> --SUBDIV <granluarity of the lookup table> --WINDOW_SIZE <fft window size>
+python3 compute-lookup.py --SYNTH_NAME <synth-name> --N_params <number of synthesis parameters> --SUBDIV <granluarity of the lookup table> --WINDOW_SIZE <fft window size>
 ```

 The script `./00_synths/visualize-lookup.py` generates an interactive 2D representation of the lookup table using PCA or TSNE, allowing to explore the lookup table and listen to how each parameter combination sounds like.
 ```
 cd 00_synths
-python3 visualize-lookup.py --SYNTH_NAME <synth name>
+python3 visualize-lookup.py --SYNTH_NAME <synth-name>
 ```

-### Generate feature analysis for a custom corpus
+### Generating feature analysis for a custom corpus
 Place your collection of audio tracks in the folder `01_corpus/<corpus name>/audio`. `<corpus name>` is the name you assign to your custom corpus.
 The script `01_corpus/analyze-corpus.py` generates a .csv file for each audio track in the corpus, containing the descriptors resulting from the analysis.
 ```
 cd 01_corpus
-python3 analyze-corpus.py --CORPUS_NAME <synth name> --WINDOW_SIZE <fft window size>
+python3 analyze-corpus.py --CORPUS_NAME <synth-name> --WINDOW_SIZE <fft window size>
 ```

 ### Training the agent